besyonok007/waves-documentation/en/ride/variables.md

 You cannot declare a variable without initialization.

-During the variable assignment at the right side of the "=" sign must be an [expression](/ride/base-concepts/expression.md).
+During the variable assignment at the right side of the "=" sign must stay an [expression](/ride/base-concepts/expression.md).
 The value of the variable is the [expression result](/ride/base-concepts/expression.md#expression-result).

 ## Examples